ArtemisInternet/ruby-style-guide/README.md

   bowling.score.should == 0
   ```

-* Omit the outer braces around an implicit options hash.
+* Omit the outer braces around an implicit options hash (when defintion only accepts one hash)

   ```Ruby
   # bad